Beatties Model Of Health Promotion

 Beattie's model can be understood through its three key components:

-Interpersonal factors: This layer focuses on the influence of social networks and relationships on an individual's health behaviors.
+• Interpersonal factors: This layer focuses on the influence of social networks and relationships on an individual's health behaviors.
 Family, friends, peers, and community members all contribute to shaping an individual's health choices and beliefs.
 Social support, role modeling, and social norms significantly impact health behaviors.
-For example, if someone's social circle values and practices regular physical activity, that person is more likely to adopt similar habits.
+Take this: if someone's social circle values and practices regular physical activity, that person is more likely to adopt similar habits.
 Conversely, if the social environment discourages healthy behaviours, individuals are likely to struggle with adoption and maintenance.

 The Interplay of Factors: A Synergistic Approach